CORS Filter

 The future of the web is cross-domain, not same-origin

 Since the early days of the web (think Netscape 2.0) browsers have enforced, to various degrees, a same origin policy to prevent leaking of confidential user data to third party sites.
 The same origin policy was carried over to the revolutionary XMLHttpRequest which appeared in the early 2000's.
 Modern web applications, however, increasingly seek to dynamically integrate content and services from third parties, which was initially achieved through "hacks" such as JSONP.
-CORS was created in recognition that cross-domain requests advance the spirit of the web, are here to stay and therefore they'd better be standardised.
+CORS was created in recognition that cross-domain requests advance the spirit of the web, are here to stay, and therefore they'd better be standardised.

 The philosophy of CORS